ickshonpe/bevy_sprite_grid/README.md

 # bevy sprite grid

-Draws sprites in a grid.
+Extremely basic crate for drawing sprites in a grid.

-Extremely basic crate.

 It has one plugin, with one system.
 A SpriteGrid is a single entity with a SpriteGrid component and, like most Bevy renderables, Transform, GlobalTransform, and Visibility components.